 The Advanced Threat Assessment Team course is a training for school administrators, mental health professionals, security personnel and SRO’s who have already completed the Basic School Threat Assessment Team Course.
 This course will discuss concepts such as the pathway to violence, the intimacy effect, power/control, and cognitive bias.
 There will also be discussion regarding violent extremism including white supremacy/nationalism, Nazism, and religious radicalization.
 A significant portion of this training will be focused on interviewing skills within the context of a threat assessment.
 This is an eight hour course delivered by Kristen Devitt, M.Ed., CTM, Director of the Office of School Safety at the Wisconsin Department of Justice.

 There is no charge for this training.
 Additional dates are coming soon.

 Adolescent Mental Health training

 The Adolescent Mental Health training curriculum was created by the National Center for Mental Health and Juvenile Justice.
 This 12-hour course includes information on developmentally appropriate behavior vs. mental illness, symptoms of specific diagnosis, trauma informed practices, de-escalation techniques, engaging parents in the process, and a community service provider discussion panel.
+The Round 2 grant requires recipient schools to send their 10% to this training.
+Click here for the instructions for signing up for this Adolescent Mental Health through NASRO's website.
 Attendance is restricted to school employees and law enforcement officers.